ldodds-dev/Amani-Support/README.md

 - The problem or limitation you are trying to solve
 - The user experience you would like to see
 - Why the change would be useful
-- Which platform or AMANI feature it affects
+- Which platform or ΛMΛNI feature it affects
 - Any privacy, accessibility, mobile, or compatibility considerations

 Please focus on the desired outcome rather than requiring one particular technical implementation.

 ## Installation and download support

-AMANI Beta installers are currently provided for:
+ΛMΛNI Beta installers are currently provided for:

 | Platform | Architecture | Package |
 | --- | --- | --- |